IRCM Code of Conduct

 The IRCM is committed to maintaining the highest degree of personal and commercial confidentiality and the protection of all personal and commercial information we are party to.
-The IRCM will only disclose information where explicitly agreed with yourself, or where the IRCM believes there is compelling evidence of serious danger to yourself or others if the information is withheld.
+The IRCM will only disclose information in line with the outcomes of the Ombudsman Service, or where explicitly agreed with yourself, or where the IRCM believes there is compelling evidence of serious danger to yourself or others if the information is withheld.

 Each individual or organisation upgrading their listing to be recognised as ‘registered’ or ‘accredited’ by the IRCM will abide by the IRCM’s Unified Code of Industry Ethics; Disciplinary Procedures; and recognise the IRCM as the Coaching and Mentoring Industry Ombudsman.
 The IRCM’s contract will be in detailed written form on application and renewal.

 All other contracts will be in detailed written form and may include your aims, activities, costs, timescales and what the IRCM consider as achievable.
 The IRCM endeavours to meet each contract but where special considerations apply, for example where an external funding provider needs further information, the IRCM may request this information in addition and may be at a later date.

 Duty of care:

 The IRCM believes that all individuals, businesses and organisations, including the IRCM, should avoid causing any adverse effect on the human rights of people anywhere.
 The IRCM undertakes to conform to relevant United Kingdom law.

 Equality and discrimination:

 The IRCM will always strive to be fair and objective in the actions, activities, recommendations, advice and guidance.